jaepetto/openproject-project-on-kubernetes/README.md

   database-url: <base64 encoded database url>
 ```

+### Namespace

+Note that you will need to create the namespace 'openproject' before running this.

+`kubectl create namespace openproject`

+You may create another namespace, but this change will have to be reflected in the yaml files (see below).

 ### Namespace (optional)

 As the default namespace is 'openproject', you'll need to replace this word by the name of your namespace.